AllenInstitute/MicronsBinder/notebooks/multiscale/mitochondria/scripts/README.md

 # Computing intermediate data

-These scripts are written to be run from the `mitochondria` directory above this one.
+These scripts are designed to be run from the `mitochondria` directory above this one.

 ### Computing basic branch statistics
 NOTE: this requires downloading the meshes through downloadNeuronMeshes.sh